~FLICKER~

 CLASSROOM CULTURE: Our class motto, we are a class that is kind, sets the tone for a respectful and inspiring experience.
 We honor individuality and recognize that each student progresses at their own pace and in their own way.
 We work together and applaud each student’s success.
 We expect students to do their personal best.

 HISTORY IS THE HOOK: History is the story of humanity—and everyone loves a good story!
 It encompasses nearly all subjects.
 When taught chronologically, students gain an understanding of the world and their place in it.
 It allows them to make connections, find patterns, and grasp human nature.
 As they come to know both powerful and simple people in a historical context, they will recognize characteristics of leadership.
 Through reading and discussion, they begin to see how one person can make a difference, for the improvement or destruction of humanity.
 History lends itself beautifully to students at various levels, for all can study and discuss the same subject while the experience is individualized to each student’s interests and capacity.
-We study history chronologically, following a four-year rotating schedule through Ancients, Middle Ages, Early Modern, and Modern.
+We study history chronologically, following a five-year rotating schedule through Ancients, Middle Ages, American Founding, Early Modern, and Modern.

 SCIENCE: Every scientific discovery and scientific genius has a place on the timeline.
 By studying science chronologically, we gain our own knowledge of the universe from the foundation up, building on the knowledge of those who came before.
 We delve into the lives and works of great scientists while participating in hands-on science activities, experiments, and demonstrations.
-Hands-on learning is top priority.

 PE/Recess: Outdoor PE and recess are held daily for half an hour in almost any weather.
 We believe that free-play time and fresh air are essential for student growth and development.
 Games and activities are inclusive, old-fashioned fun.